 What is recovery?

-Recovery from a mental health condition usually doesn’t mean getting rid of the mental health condition, at least not forever.
+Recovery from a mental health condition doesn’t necessarily mean the condition disappears.
 It also doesn’t mean the same thing as treatment.
-Treatment is therapy or medication, but recovery is the process of using therapy, medication, and other tools to achieve and maintain wellness.
-We provide evidence-based recovery education to people who want to improve their wellness when treatment alone isn’t enough.
+Treatment is therapy or medication to reach stability.
+But recovery is the process of achieving and maintaining a level of self-defined wellness through the use of personal recovery tools.
+It may also include therapy and medication.
+We provide evidence-based recovery education to people who want to improve their wellness.
 We also train people to enter the peer support workforce or become advocates so that they can continue spreading the message of recovery to others.

 Check out our recovery education programs below!